dVeon-loch/ReinforcementLearning_Arm/README.md

 The "slow" suffix refers to the hardcoded delay that was added to deal with the limitations imposed by Gazebo.
 The delay can be disabled by setting slow_step to False in the train/test code, however this will be much less stable.

 Important parameters such as the acceptable goal radius, max sim time per episode and others must be set in arm_env.py, and can be found at the top of the ArmEnvironment __init__ function.

+Additional media can be found in the media folder.

 ## Installation and Running Instructions